ishwarvenugopal/Fuzzy_Logic_systems/README.md

 # Fuzzy_Logic_systems

-#### Note: Read Robotics_Report.pdf for a complete description and analyis of the model used.
+#### Note: Read Robotics_Report.pdf for a complete description and analysis of the model used.

 Programs developed in C++ as part of the CE801:Intelligent Systems and Robotics course at the University of Essex